L1TnzO/geospatial-incident-platform/docs/frontend/strategic.md

 } & StrategicQueryState<StrategicTypeTimelineResponse>;
 ```

+### Hotspot overlay component

+- **Location:** `client/src/components/strategic/StrategicHotspotOverlayCard.tsx`
+- **Behaviour:**
+  - Renders a Leaflet `MapContainer` with the strategic hotspot grid as a choropleth overlay (`StrategicHotspotLayer`).
+  - Provides resolution dropdown (kept in sync with backend metadata) and intensity scaling slider (0.5×–3× exponent) with accessible labels.
+  - Exposes refresh & cancel buttons wired to `useStrategicHotspots` so long-running requests can be aborted.
+  - Shows a responsive legend/metadata footer and guards empty/error states with actionable messaging.
+- **Styling:** SCSS lives in `client/src/styles/strategic/_hotspot-overlay.scss` and is bundled via `strategic.scss`.

 ### Shared filters

 `useStrategicQuery` delegates to `useStrategicFilters`, which currently aliases `useDashboardFilters`.
 This keeps strategic analytics in sync with the incidents table and existing dashboard filters.
 If strategic surfaces require bespoke filters later, swap the implementation inside `useStrategicFilters` without touching the hooks or services.